Gamescom will attempt to pull off in-person and online hybrid event in August

 Opening Night Live, which Geoff Keighley produces, will still take place, but it hasn’t been decided yet if that will take place online only or as an in-person event.
 The plan is to include an event arena for activities such as esports competitions and cosplay shows.
 Devcom will take place for developers on August 23 and August 24, but it will also have a large online component.

 By tested, the organizers mean that they have experimented with a dry run of how a crowd could be managed in one of the big expo buildings with safety measures in place with booths that are designed for gameplay only, and not stage announcements or shows.
+It’s not clear what would happen with big stage events for the press, but the booths can have big screens.

 Due to the safety concept and reduced size, not all of the former exhibitors will be allowed to participate.
 Ticket sales for fans are expected to start in May.